 Kevin has a successful record of persuading prosecuting authorities to discontinue proceedings based on the interests of justice and/or evidential tests.

-R v RC (Manchester Youth Court) – client was a vulnerable young person going through the care system.
+R v RC (Manchester Youth Court) – client was a vulnerable child going through the care system.
 He was arrested for criminal damage after smashing a plant pot inside the care home.
 Proceedings were discontinued after Kevin made successful representations to the CPS based on their own guidelines on the prosecution of ‘looked after’ children; this despite the fact the client admitted the offence during his police interview.

 R v MR – client was charged with possession of a firearm with intent to endanger life.
 Police executed a search warrant at her home address, and recovered a loaded revolver.
 A lengthy prepared statement was submitted to the police in interview, which set out the grooming and threats the client was subjected to by a local gang.
 Pressure put on the police and CPS to analyse and serve content from a mobile phone recovered at the address uncovered extensive evidence that supported the client’s defence and forced the CPS to offer no evidence.
+The trial Judge praised the advice provided to the client at the police station which had a significant impact on the decision to offer no evidence.

 R v JZ (Snaresbrook Crown Court) – client was charged with grievous bodily harm with intent.
 He approached a male outside a nightclub and delivered one almost fatal blow to the head.
 Client was extremely vulnerable and suffered from paranoid schizophrenia; at the time he was experiencing a relapse and believed the male, who he had earlier been involved in an altercation with and was standing across the road at the time, was about to attack him.
 The client advanced self defence based on his genuine belief – with the assistance of expert medical evidence – that his safety was under imminent threat, and he was acquitted by the jury at trial.